 NOTE 1: The UE provides the Routing Indicator to the AMF as part of the SUCI as defined in TS 23.003 [19] during initial registration.
 The AMF provides the UE's Routing Indicator to other NF consumers (of UDM) as described in TS 23.502 [3].

 NOTE 2: In the case of SNPN and the UE provides IMSI as SUPI/SUCI to the AMF and if SUCI/SUPI is for an SNPN served by the AMF, the AMF uses the selected NID provided by the NG-RAN together with the selected PLMN ID (from SUCI/SUPI) as the SUCI/SUPI does not always include the NID.
+In the case of SNPN and if the UE provides an IMSI as SUPI/SUCI and the SUCI/SUPI is from a network not served by the AMF, the AMF uses the PLMN ID (from SUCI/SUPI) for selection of UDM.
 In the case of SNPN and the UE provides NSI as SUPI/SUCI to the AMF, the AMF uses the Home Network Identifier for selection of UDM.

 When the UE's Routing Indicator is set to its default value as defined in TS 23.003 [19], the UDM NF consumer can select any UDM instance within the home network of the SUCI/SUPI.